mezl/Pi-Kitchen-Dashboard/README.md

-# Pi Kitchen Dashboard
+# Pi Mini LCD Dashboard
-##### Because thrift store monitors still need things to do.

-This project turns your monitor and Raspberry Pi into a simple, skinnable time and weather dashboard for your kitchen.
-Want it in your living room? **Too bad.**
+This project turns your monitor and Raspberry Pi into a simple, skinnable time and weather dashboard using 3.2" PiTFT LCD The project is forked from Pi-Kitchen-Dashboard (https://github.com/userexec/Pi-Kitchen-Dashboard.git`.)

 ![alt text](doc/PiClockTFT.jpg "Pi Kitchen Dashboard")